informationgrid/ingrid-mdek/README.md

 - make sure that src/test/resources is on top!
 - call 'mvn compile' inside 'ingrid-mdek-job'-project to extract admin gui
 - optionally: to debug generated SQL from Hibernate activate output in `ingrid-mdek-job/src/main/webapp/WEB-INF/springapp-servlet.xml`: `<prop key="hibernate.show_sql">true</prop>`

+### Start/Debug iPlug for another profile

+The profiles can be found under "distribution/src/profiles" where all changes should be made specific for the profile.

+To develop for a profile you need to make the following changes:
+* edit "ingrid-mdek-job/src/main/webapp/WEB-INF/jetty-web.xml" and uncomment the `<Item>` you need for your profile (this extends and overwrites the webapp folder)
+* add `distribution/src/profiles/<profile>/conf` to your classpath on top
+    * IntelliJ IDEA:
+        * Click on ingrid-mdek-job (module) and press F4 (Open Module Settings)
+        * add a new dependency ("JARs or directory")
+        * choose "Classes" as category
+        * move dependency to top

 ### Start various test examples simulating a frontend server calling various interfaces of IGE iPlug